itzel-t/osticket-prereqs/README.md

 </p>
 <br/>
 <h3 align="center">DOWNLOAD MySQL </h3>
-<h3 align="center"> Download and install MySQL, Agree with any terms and agreements up until you get to the password portion.
-Here you can create a username and password for the database that you'll be using to store the Ticket Information used in osTicket.
+<h3 align="center"> Download and install MySQL, agree to any terms and agreements up until you get to the password portion.
+Here, you can create a username and password for the database that you'll be using to store the Ticket Information used in osTicket.
 </h3>
 <p>
   <img src="https://i.imgur.com/IVpLg40.png"75%" width="100%"/>